wanderpgomes/taste-of-scala/README.md

   * Interoperability with Java, including frameworks like Spring and Hibernate.
   * Usage of existing Java libraries.
   * Good tooling and documentation.
-  * Several cool features, such as pattern matching, for-comprehensions, traits, named and default parameters, etc.
+  * Several cool features, such as Pattern Matching, For-Comprehensions, Traits, named and Default Parameters, etc.

-## Isn't Java 8 enough?

-  * Nope.
-Hopefully you'll see it too.
+  * Makes you a better programmer in other languages such as Java and Javascript.

 ## Lab Exercises